 Could empathy be the key for business to unlock competitive advantage, or does it compromise efficiency and performance?
-This was the central question during UMIO’s Breakfast Booster on Friday 13 December.
+This was the central question during UMIO’s Break Booster on Friday 13 December.
 In this workshop, Dr. Lukas Figge explored the most important questions concerning empathy in an interactive and experiential way.

 Empathy has two levels.
 The first one is about relating to the feelings and emotions that another person is experiencing.
 The second one, which is often forgotten, is the ability to identify and fulfil another person’s needs and thereby contribute to his or her well-being.